 Ph.D. in Psychology – Behavioral Neuroscience

-bases of behavior.
-Training in behavioral neuroscience prepares students for a
+Training in behavioral neuroscience prepares students for a career in research

 We expect our graduates to succeed in research, with an emphasis on publishing and obtaining extramural funding to support their work.
 We also foster strong mentorship skills, so that our students are prepared to teach their skills and way of thinking to their own students upon completion of our program.
 Our graduates make significant contributions to solving important problems in their field.